HubertHuckevoll/pcgeos-tools/README.md

 # pcgeos-tools
-Some tools for developing FreeGEOS
+Some tools for development of/in FreeGEOS (Linux)